neillturner/kitchen-puppet/provisioner_options.md

      - name: default

-in this example, vagrant will download a box for ubuntu 1204 with no configuration management installed, then install the latest puppet and puppet apply against the puppet repo from the /repository/puppet_repo directory using the defailt manifest site.pp
+in this example, vagrant will download a box for ubuntu 1204 with no configuration management installed, then install the latest puppet and puppet apply against a puppet repo from the /repository/puppet_repo directory using the defailt manifest site.pp